secureblue/secureblue/scripts/README.md

 ## `autorun.sh`

 `autorun.sh` is enabled by default and automatically runs all scripts in the folders `scripts/pre/` and `scripts/post/` at the correct execution phases.
+Manually listed scripts can be combined with `autorun.sh`.